Straight-three engine: Design

-Other crankshaft angles have been used occasionally.
-The 1976–1981 Laverda Jota motorcycle used a 180 degree crankshaft, where the outer pistons rise and fall together and inner cylinder is offset from them by 180 degrees.
-This results in three power strokes evenly-spaced at 180 degrees each, and then no power strokes during the final 180 degrees of crankshaft rotation.
-The 2020 Triumph Tiger 900 motorcycle uses a "T-Plane" crankshaft where the crankshaft throws are at 90 intervals, such that the throws for cylinders 1 and 3 are separated by 180 degrees (therefore the three throws together forming a "T" shape when viewed from the end).
+Other crankshaft configurations have also been used.
+The 1976–1981 Laverda Jota motorcycle used a 180-degree crankshaft, in which the outer pistons move together while the inner piston is offset by 180 degrees, resulting in evenly spaced power strokes followed by a longer interval without one.
+The 2020 Triumph Tiger 900 uses a "T-plane" crankshaft with throws at 90-degree intervals, with cylinders 1 and 3 separated by 180 degrees.